Introduction

 How to reduce the redness of a mark on the skin?

-To reduce the redness of a scar, it is recommended to use moisturizing creams, to protect the scar from the sun, and to apply massage techniques.
+To reduce the redness of a scar, it is recommended to use moisturizing creams, protect the scar from the sun, and apply massage techniques.
 Specific dietary supplements can also help reduce inflammation and improve healing.

 How to make the redness of a mark on the skin disappear?